andreasjansson/greger.el/README.md

 Search the internet and return up-to-date information from web sources.
 This is a [server-side tool](https://docs.anthropic.com/en/docs/agents-and-tools/tool-use/web-search-tool) with usage limits.

+Hit `TAB` or click on underlined text to see the cited URLs.

 **Parameters:**
 - `query` (required): Search query